arush-garg/VidsForVSCode/README.md

 # ScrollPilot

 A VS Code extension that brings YouTube Shorts to your coding environment!

-## ScrollPilot Extension

 Browse YouTube Shorts while agents code for you.
 Perfect for taking quick breaks without leaving VS Code.

+<i>Note: For the best experience, run this in a browser based IDE (like Github Codespaces).
+Some local installations have additional secruity features that prevent the videos from being displayed.</i>

 ### Getting Started